raymondbutcher/pretf/docs/comparisons.md

 Pulumi is an alternative to Terraform that allows you to create resources with Python code, and other languages.

 The Pulumi SDK includes classes for every resource, while Pretf only uses generic strings and dictionaries.
-Pulumi's approach allows for IDE features like autocompletion and error checking, but it requires ongoining maintenance and updates to their SDK to support new resources.
+Pulumi's approach allows for IDE features like autocompletion and error checking, but it requires ongoing maintenance and updates to their SDK to support new resources.

-If you want to use Terraform, then Pretf gets you some of the selling points of Pulumi (write the logic in Python) wthout making you switch products.
+If you want to use Terraform, then Pretf gets you some of the selling points of Pulumi (write the logic in Python) without making you switch products.

 ## Jinjaform